102 State Park Rd

 Swimming Swimming: There are two swimming areas at the park.

 Boating Boating: You are welcome to bring your boats to the park, though there is no boat launch.
-Kayaks, canoes, row boats, and pedal boats are available to rent.
+Campers may rent kayaks, canoes, row boats, and pedal boats on Spectacle Pond.
+There are no rental boats at the day use area on island pond.

 Stand-up Paddingboarding Stand-up Paddle Boarding: SUP's are available to rent through the park.